 Technical Buddy: In their hiring units, an experienced colleague is assigned as a “go-to person” to answer technical questions in their fields.

-WBG Mentor: Once they have settled into their jobs, Young Professionals can be paired with a technical senior colleague who can mentor them on topics such as career options, “stretch/exposure” assignment opportunities, and help them gain insight into the organizational culture.
+WBG Mentor: Once they have settled into their jobs, young professionals can be paired with a senior technical colleague who can mentor them on topics such as career options and “stretch/exposure” assignment opportunities and help them gain insight into the organizational culture.

-Youth Program Team: The Youth Program Team is dedicated to recruiting and helping integrate Young Professionals into the WBG.
-The team coordinates activities designed to support YPs, including mentoring and guidance, helps develop career strategies, and others.
-The Youth Program Team is a one-stop shop for Young Professionals looking for support and guidance.
+Youth Program Team: The Youth Program Team is dedicated to recruiting and helping integrate young professionals into the WBG.
+The team coordinates activities designed to support YPs, including mentoring and guidance, helps develop career strategies, and more.
+The Youth Program Team is a one-stop shop for young professionals looking for support and guidance.

 The following are the minimum requirements to be eligible for the Young Professionals Program.